danieljcafonso/a-full-intro-to-the-rtl-vite/README.md

 ### Part 3 and Part 4 (Extra credit)

-Repeat the same process for the Register form (`Register.js`)
+Repeat the same process for the Register form (`Register.jsx`)

 Thought: Tests help notice that patterns are similar, so we could probably turn those UIs into one file and change them depending on props or state.

 ## Exercise 5 (Extra credit)

-The Header (`Header.js`) is a constant between all pages and is responsible for dealing with some authentication scenarios, changing routes, and changing themes.
+The Header (`Header.jsx`) is a constant between all pages and is responsible for dealing with some authentication scenarios, changing routes, and changing themes.

 ### Part 1